-Bearing the Cross for Love

-By Dan Trygg
+Bearing the Cross for Love By Dan Trygg

-"He was saying to all, 'If anyone wishes to come after Me, let him deny himself, and take up his cross daily, and follow Me.
+"If anyone wishes to come after Me, let him deny himself, and take up his cross daily, and follow Me.
 For whoever wishes to save his life shall lose it, but whoever loses his life for My sake, he is the one who will save it."
 Luke 9:23,24